noobster101-ui/custom-table-search/README.md

 ## Features

 - Customizable Columns: Define table columns with labels, sortability, and search options.
+- Use `customRenderer` to display custom content like buttons or styled text in specific columns.
 - Advanced Search and Filtering: Apply multiple conditions with SQL-like connectors (AND, OR) for complex queries.
 - Sorting: Sort data by clicking on column headers.
 - Pagination: Control page size and navigate through data records.